 The rush you get when you’re running is definitely worth waking up early every day.
 However, there are days when you should skip a run, especially, when your shoes have aged.
 Yes, it’s true – shoes can age too!
 They’re prone to wear and tear, hence tend to lose its bounce over time.
 Holding on to these old running shoes can cause serious injuries when running, besides being uncomfortable.
-Here’s how you know it’s time to right swipe on new running shoes and left swipe the old ones.
+Here’s to know when you should get new running shoes.

 7 Signs You Should Change Your Running Shoes